Memorable Manitobans: Donald Alexander Smith [Lord Strathcona] (1820-1914)

 Smith then became chief commissioner for the HBC, serving until 1874 when he became land commissioner for the company.
 One of his first acts as Chief Commissioner was to negotiate with the North American partners of the HBC, agreeing that they would not share in the payment for the territory.
 In 1883 he became a director and in 1889 governor of the HBC; by this time he was its largest stockholder.
 During his years as commissioner, Smith spent much time in Manitoba.
 In 1871-1872, he served as founding President of the St. Andrew’s Society of Winnipeg.

-He was a member of the Legislative Assembly of Manitoba from 1870 to 1874, and also a member of the House of Commons, representing Selkirk, elected in 1870, 1872, 1874, and 1878.
+He was elected to the Legislative Assembly of Manitoba in December 1870, and was also a member of the House of Commons, representing Selkirk, elected in 1870, 1872, 1874, and 1878.
 His break with Sir John A. Macdonald in 1873 helped lead to the fall of the government.
 He was frequently criticized for election corruption.
 In 1887 he was elected a member for Montreal West, a seat which he retained until 1896, retiring when he was appointed Canadian High Commissioner in London, a post he held until his death.

 He played a leading role in railway development in Canada, being a member of the syndicate which purchased the St. Paul, Minneapolis, and Manitoba Railway in 1879.
 Later in 1880 he was one of the organizers of the Canadian Pacific Railway, and was chosen to drive the last spike at Craigellachie, British Columbia.
 He became a pillar of the Bank of Montreal and had his hand in all sorts of business activities.
 Raised to the peerage in 1897, in 1898 he raised, equipped and maintained a unit of mounted rifles (Lord Strathcona’s Horse) for service in the South African War.
 In later years he received innumerable honours from government and the private sector.